mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Challenge 4 - Testing

+* Apply YARN tunings from your lab exercise
+    * Use the tunings from the scripted testing
 * Run the following tests on each node
     * <code>hdparm -t</code> on the node's volume(s)
     * <code>dd if=/dev/zero bs=1M count=1024 | md5sum</code>
     * Capture the tests and output (one screenshot per node)
-* In your email, **explain** what each exercise is testing
+* Name the capacity each exercise tests, e.g., network throughput
+* teragen/terasort a file of 102,400,000 records
-* Use the <code>time(1)</code> command to record duration on the following jobs:
+    * Use <code>time(1)</code> to record process duration
-    * teragen a file of 102,400,000 records with a 64 MB block size
+    * Use a 64MB block size
-    * terasort this fil
-    * Capture the full job output, including command line invocation and time result as a text file
+    * Save the job output, including the command and time result, to a text file
-* Include your explain in the body of the email, and attach the screenshots and text file
+* Attach the screenshots and text file to your email; include the capacities tested in the body of the email.

 ---
 <div style="page-break-after: always;"></div>